Skip to content

 Transferring Mortgage Loan Insurance to a New Property

 CMHC Portability lets your clients transfer their existing mortgage loan insurance to a new property, avoiding the need for new coverage and saving on associated costs.
-You can explore 2 cost-effective options with your clients.
-First, there’s straight portability, where no additional premium is required.
-Second is portability-with-increase, where additional premium is required however, premium credits may be available.
 Ensure your client’s mortgage loan insurance remains continuous and hassle-free with CMHC Portability.

 For straight portability, the following 3 criteria must be met: